club-lounge/club-lounge.github.io/index.md

 * Profile page will be able to post user's joined clubs and registered events.
-* More info on "Join a club" will be able to show all the events hosted by the club themselves.
+* More info on "Join a club" will be able to show all the events hosted by the club themselves, even the members of the club.
+* Perfecting the internal works within the application.

 ## Future Systems:
 * Different Navigation bar/pages for visitor/login-user/login club board members/administrator